 The good things about the laptop are the memory and the storage.
 It has 16GB of DDR4 memory, meaning you can do multitasking, such as photo editing and browsing the web, although the CPU will limit the speed of your productivity.

-This laptop is not the best for gaming, the CPU and GPU are not great for even the least demanding of games, but it is great for productivity tasks because of 16GB of memory and 1TB SSD.
-Being able to store files without worrying about not enough storage is great, and if you plan on doing that, this laptop is for you.
+This Lenovo Ideapad is not the best for gaming, the CPU and GPU are not great for even the least demanding of games, but it is great for productivity tasks because of 16GB of memory and 1TB SSD.
+Being able to store files without worrying about not having enough storage is great, and if you plan on doing that, this low-cost laptop is for you.

 512GB SSD storage